Enter your email address below and subscribe to our newsletter

 Chicken Kabsa

-Chicken Kabsa is the national dish of Saudi Arabia and it is eaten across the Arabian peninsula.
+Chicken Kabsa is the national dish of Saudi Arabia, it is enjoyed across the Arabian Peninsula.
 This incredible dish combines tender pieces of chicken with fragrant rice.
-In Saudi Arabia, this dish is usually eaten during festive periods such as Eid as well as Family gatherings.
+In many ways, Kabsa is considered the Middle Eastern equivalent of biryani.

 chicken kabsa